North American Free Trade Agreement

-On April 24, 2020, the Trump administration notified Congress that the U.S.-Mexico-Canada Agreement (USMCA) will take effect on July 1, 2020.
+Free trade agreement on April 24, 2020, the Trump administration notified Congress that the USA-Mexico-Canada Agreement (USMCA) will take effect on July 1, 2020.

 This agreement will replace NAFTA (the North American Free Trade Agreement).
 And this agreement will create a modernized free-trade system between Canada, The USA and Mexico that addresses recent and emerging critical trade issues, such as the harmonization of regulatory systems, e-commerce and the protection of intellectual property including automobiles, agriculture, healthcare products, chemicals, cosmetic products etc.

 USMCA, CUSMA and T-MEC is the same agreement that has different names in Canada, U.S. and Mexico.
 In The USA it is USMCA (the United States-Mexico-Canada Agreement).
 In Canada it is CUSMA (the Canada-United States-Mexico Agreement).
 And in Mexico it is T-MEC (Tratado entre México, Estados Unidos y Canadá).

 So, lets talk about some key changes under this agreement.
 From July 1, 2020: